jakartaee/platform/README.md

 * [Jakarta EE APIs](https://jakarta.ee/specifications/platform/10/apidocs/)

+## Jakarta EE 12

+The [Jakarta EE 12](jakartaee12) page contains links to the documentation and processes used for Jakarta EE 12.

 ## Jakarta EE 11

 The [Jakarta EE 11](jakartaee11) page contains links to the documentation and processes used for Jakarta EE 11.